-Feedstock supply under long-term contract may be considered lower risk than short-term contracts or spot agreements.
+Rationale Feedstock supply under long-term contract may be considered lower risk than short-term contracts or spot agreements.
 Exceptions can be made in supply basins where long-term contracts are not traditional or feasible (e.g., pulpwood suppliers for pulp and paper mills), where the supply chain is robust and well established, or where long-term contracts could take away desired procurement flexibility or arbitrage opportunities.

-Long-term contracts shall be signed with the supplier; or Proponent shall otherwise evidence support for long-term supply.

-- Where long-term contracts are not feasible, Proponent shall demonstrate a short-term contract.
-Short-term contracts with long "tails" (i.e., required contract termination notices) are preferred. - 2.
-Where short-term contracts (less than 3 years) are provided, autorenewals and long-tailed (more than 12 months) notice of termination are preferred. - Where neither a long- nor short-term contract is produced, a letter of intent (LOI) should be acquired from the supplier, signed, sufficiently detailed, dated recently and validated by an independent third-party.

-Long-term contract means 3-10 years, although it is acknowledged the definition of "long-term" can vary between regions.
+Reporting Reporting Requirements Long-term contracts shall be signed with the supplier; or Proponent shall otherwise evidence support for long-term supply.
+Reporting Recommendations Where long-term contracts are not feasible, Proponent shall demonstrate a short-term contract.
+Short-term contracts with long "tails" (i.e., required contract termination notices) are preferred.
+Where short-term contracts (less than 3 years) are provided, autorenewals and long-tailed (more than 12 months) notice of termination are preferred.
+Where neither a long- nor short-term contract is produced, a letter of intent (LOI) should be acquired from the supplier, signed, sufficiently detailed, dated recently and validated by an independent third-party.
+Guidance Guidance for Reporting Requirement 1 Long-term contract means 3-10 years, although it is acknowledged the definition of "long-term" can vary between regions.
 Optimal contract lengths are unit-contingent with financing/debt terms (10-20 years).
 In most cases however, unit-contingent supply contracts may not be feasible to negotiate (with the exception of energy crops).
 In some biomass supply chains such as woody biomass where markets and supply chains are mature, long-term contracts may be neither required nor optimal.
 Where understanding and maturity of supply chains can be clearly demonstrated and where long-term contracts are not the norm, entering into long-term contracts may substantially increase feedstock cost without materially adding feedstock security or reliability (Parrish 2018).
 A mix between long-term and short-term contracts can be sufficient to demonstrate long-term feedstock availability if supply redundancy can be adequately demonstrated (Solomon 2018).
 Rob (2017) suggests that at least 40% of contracts should be long-term (3-10 years).
 Agricultural Residues.
 Passmore (2017) indicates that contracts for agricultural residues should be signed for at least 7 years.

-A long-tailed contract is one where the likelihood of renewal by the supplier is increased and the impact of termination on the Proponent is decreased by an automatic renewal clause structured in the following manner: after the end of each contract year, an additional 12 months is added to the tail-end of the contract, and where notice to terminate on the part of the supplier should be given in writing after the end of the then current term.
+Guidance for Reporting Recommendation 1 A long-tailed contract, and where notice to terminate on the part of the supplier is increased and the impact of termination on the Proponent is decreased by an automatic renewal clause structured in the following manner: after the end of each contract year, an additional 12 months is added to the tail-end of the contract, and where notice to terminate on the part of the supplier should be given in writing after the end of the then current term.
 Such a long-tailed contract can have the functional effect of making a short-term contract into a much longer-term supply arrangement.
-In the case of a 5-year long-tailed contract, if the supplier terminated in year 3, the Proponent would have roughly 5 full years to source replacement feedstock.
+In the case of a 5-year long-tailed co

-Letters of intent (LOI)/memorandums of understanding (MOU) do not carry the security of firm, binding contracts.
+Guidance for Reporting Recommendation 3 Letters of intent (LOI)/memorandums of understanding (MOU) do not carry the security of firm, binding contracts.
 "Sufficiently detailed" means at minimum naming an intended term, quantity, quality specifications, price range and escalators, if any.
 "Dated recently" means within 12 months of the day of submission.
 "Validation" means confirmation by an independent third-party based upon direct feedback from the LOI signatory.
 Guidance Source Crummett (2017, interview); Carollo (interview); Robb (2017, interview); Hladik (2017, comment); Kirkwood (2018, comment)